biya-coin/biyaliquid-docs/.gitbook/developers-cosmwasm/smart-contracts/cw20-convert-market-order.md

 # CW20 to Bank & Market Order in One Transaction

-This example helps you create messages to convert CW20 tokens to bank tokens on the Injective blockchain.
+This example helps you create messages to convert CW20 tokens to bank tokens on the Biyaliquid blockchain.
 This is particularly useful when you have CW20 tokens and need to convert them to their bank equivalents to perform operations like placing market orders.
 Note that this flow only works for cw20 tokens and their corresponding [factory tokens](../../developers/concepts/).

 This guide will walk you through: